kubernetes/kops/docs/download_config.md

 ## Managing instance groups

 You can also manage instance groups in separate YAML files as well.
-The command `kops get --name $NAME -o yaml > $NAME.yml` exports the entire clsuter.
+The command `kops get --name $NAME -o yaml > $NAME.yml` exports the entire cluster.
 An option is to have a YAML file for the cluster, and individual YAML files for the instance groups.
 This allows you to do stuff like:

 ```shell
 if ! kops get cluster --name "$NAME"; then